The Jordan lattice completion and a note on injective envelopes and von Neumann algebras: Abstract

 \section{Abstract}

-The article exhibits certain relations between the injective envelope $\, I ( A )\, $ of a $C^*$-algebra $\, A\, $ and the von Neumann algebra generated by a representation $\,\lambda\, $ of $\, A\, $ provided it is injective.
+The article exhibits, among other things, certain relations between the injective envelope $\, I ( A )\, $ of a $C^*$-algebra $\, A\, $ and the von Neumann algebra generated by a representation $\,\lambda\, $ of $\, A\, $ provided it is injective.
 In the first section two canonical lattice constructions associated with any function system $\, \mathfrak X\, $ (= underlying real ordered Banach space of an operator system) are defined and their general properties and interrelations are investigated.
 The first corresponds to the (positive) injective envelope of $\, \mathfrak X\, $ which is denoted $\, {\mathfrak L}_1 ( \mathfrak X )\, $ and is a monotone complete regular unital Banach lattice (= injective abelian $C^*$-algebra).
 It is the unique minimal complete Banach lattice containing $\, \mathfrak X\, $.
 The second is a somewhat maximal reasonable enveloping lattice construction which is called the {\it Jordan lattice associated with $\,\mathfrak X\, $} denoted $\, \mathfrak L ( \mathfrak X )\, $.
-Both constructions are used to prove the main Theorem of the second section relating the injective envelope of a separable $C^*$-algebra with its enveloping von Neumann algebra in a given faithful $*$-representation.
-The last (third) section deals with lattices of projections of specific (noncommutative) $C^*$-algebras like von Neumann algebras and injective $C^*$-algebras.
+Both constructions are used to prove the main theorem of the second section relating the injective envelope of a separable $C^*$-algebra with its enveloping von Neumann algebra in a given faithful $*$-representation and exhibiting the existence of weak injective envelopes for any separable $C^*$-algebra (for this notion see section 2).
+The last (third) section deals with lattices of projections of specific (noncommutative) $C^*$-algebras like von Neumann algebras and injective $C^*$-algebras or more generally (sequentially) monotone complete $C^*$-algebras.
 The notion of $\mathcal P$-map is defined and certain properties of these maps are exhibited.
+Also the related notion of $\mu $-map (resp. $\mu $-functional) is established which includes and transcends the notion of a positive linear map (functional) as well as the notion of $\mathcal P$-measure which sort of generalizes the usual notion of measure (resp. $\mu $-measure) to a noncommutative context.
+The last theorem of section 3 shows that any $C^*$-quotient of a sequentially monotone complete $C^*$-algebra is again sequentially monotone complete if the quotient admits an order isomorphic representation by bounded operators on a separable Hilbert space.

 {\bf 0.\quad Introduction.}